Five Girls Who Disappeared in the 1970s

 1977 – Judy Sylvester, 22, – Virginia Beach, Virginia

 According to the NamUs website, Judy Ann Sylvester, 22, was residing in an apartment located at the north end of Virginia Beach at the time of her disappearance.
-She was employed at a local restaurant and failed to arrive as scheduled to work on January 24, 1977 and never retrieved her paycheck.
-She has never been heard from again.
+She was employed at a local restaurant and failed to arrive as scheduled to work on January 24, 1977, and never retrieved her paycheck.
+She has never been seen or heard from again.

 The website also clearly points out that Sylvester “frequently rode a bicycle while living in Virginia Beach.”
 This would seem to indicate that the bicycle had something to do with her disappearance.
 However, according to a 2010 post on Websleuths.com by Judy’s sister, Dorothy, the bicycle was left in her apartment and “her boyfriend took it” after Sylvester went missing.
 Dorothy also wrote that the boyfriend was living in the apartment after Sylvester disappeared.